Interaction-induced topological phase transition and Majorana edge states in low-dimensional orbital-selective Mott insulators

 In summary, we have shown that the many competing energy scales induced by the correlation effects present in superconducting multi-orbital systems within OSMP lead to a topological phase transition.
-Differently from the other proposed MZM candidate setups, our scheme does not require frozen classical magnetic moments or the Rashba spin-orbit coupling.
-Pairing is induced by the proximity effect with a BCS superconductor, or it could be an intrinsic property of some iron superconductors under pressure or doping.
+Differently from the other proposed MZM candidate setups, our scheme does not require frozen classical magnetic moments or, equivalently, FM ordering in the presence of the Rashba spin-orbit coupling \cite{Braunecker2010}.
 All ingredients necessary to host Majorana fermions appear as a consequence of the quantum effects induced by the electron-electron interaction.
+The pairing filed can be induced by the proximity effect with a BCS superconductor, or it could be an intrinsic property of some iron superconductors under pressure or doping.
+It is important to note that the coexistence of SC and nontrivial magnetic properties is mostly impossible in single-orbital systems.
+Here, the OSMP provides a unique platform in which this constraint is lifted by, on the one hand, spatially separating such phenomena, and, on the other hand, strongly correlating them with each other.
+Furthermore, our proposal allows to study the effect of quantum fluctuations on the MZM modes.
 There are only a few candidate materials that may exhibit the behaviour found here.
 The block-magnetism (a precursor of the block-spiral phase) was recently argued to be relevant for the chain compound Na$_2$FeSe$_2$~\cite{Pandey2020}, and was already experimentally found in the BaFe$_2$Se$_3$ ladder~\cite{Mourigal2015}.
 Incommensurate order was reported in CsFe$_2$Se$_3$~\cite{Murase2020}.
 Also, the OSMP~\cite{Caron2012,Ootsuki2015,Craco2020} and superconductivity~\cite{Takahashi2015,Yamauchi2015,Ying2017} proved to be important for other compounds from the 123 family of iron-based ladders.